ingimar-eyfjord/ingimar-eyfjord/README.md

 ## Summary of qualifications

 - Project management
     - Coordinate internal resources and third parties/vendors for the execution of multiple projects, ensuring that all projects are delivered on time, within the scope and budget.
-Assisting in the definition of product requirements, involving all relevant stakeholders and ensuring technical feasibility and resource availability and allocation, develop a detailed project plan to monitor and track progress.
+Assisting in the definition of product requirements, involving all relevant stakeholders and ensuring technical feasibility, resource availability and allocation, develop a detailed project plan to monitor and track progress.

 - Full-stack Web Developer.
     - Setup of development environments for web development to ensure CI/CD, using methods and tools in web development to plan and develop applications based on specific development demands, assessing and justifying choices for a suitable system and tech stacks to secure data and application persistence.
 Using theory-based methods of the domain to develop and assess user experiences adapted to relevant target groups.

 ### Keywords
-* Information Systems.
+* Information Systems & Technologies.
 * Project Management.
 * UX/UI design.
+* CI/CD pipelines.
+* Server managment.
 * Applied Artificial Intelligence

 ### Work experience